If you’re looking to get your forklift license, now is a great time.

 - Prepare products for shipment

-- Inspect products for damage or missing components
+- Inspect products for damaged or missing components

 - Place products and materials in appropriate storage locations